top of page

 Q: What was your favorite project to work on, and why?

-Jay: Man, That’s a really hard question.
-I don’t think I necessarily have a favorite.
-Each one gets my full attention and best effort.
-So with that, I guess I can say the last one I put out!
+Jay: That’s a tough question.
+I don’t have a favorite project.
+Each one receives my full attention and best effort.
+So, I guess I can say the last one I put out!

-Thanks again Jay, you're a great friend, looking forward to hearing your new singles and hanging out when you're in Chicago!
+Thanks again, Jay!
+You're a great friend.
+I look forward to hearing your new singles and hanging out when you're in Chicago!

 You can support DRUMxWAVE here: